 Here's what each of those filters means:

 Energy retailers often offer incentives and sign-up bonuses along with their plans.
 These incentives are often tactical in nature, and can be introduced or retired at any time by the retailer.
 It's common that a retailer might introduce a sign-up bonus as part of a time limited campaign for new customer acquisition.
-Where on of the plans in the comparison includes an incentive,

 How we calculate incentives